rexrainbow/phaser3-rex-notes/docs/docs/markedeventsheet.md

 - `lineBreak` : Markdown will use `\` as line break.
 So the last character `\` will be discarded.
 - `parallel` :
     - `undefined` : Use default `parallel` property.
+- `active` :
+    - `true` : Eval condition of this event sheet every round.
+Default behavior.
+    - `false` : Skip this event sheet.
+- `once` :
+    - `true` : Set `active` of this event sheet to `false` when exection of this event sheet is complete.
+    - `false` : Do nothing when exection of this event sheet is complete.
+Default behavior.
 - `groupName` : Each event sheet belong a group.
 Ignore this parameter to use default group.
     - `'_'` : Default group name.